 But we’re curious, how has this worked in Australian universities?
 Future research potential and possibility has never been a focus of any studies on higher education in Australia.

-This one-day symposium organised as a collaboration between CAUMAC and ANU therefore asks the following questions:-
+This one-day symposium was organised as a collaboration between CAUMAC and ANU and asked the following questions:-

 - How have Australian universities dealt with the issue of legacy collections?

 - What are the advantages and pitfalls of valuing legacy collections based on their potential for new research?

 - How do you manage a collection to be ready for research that might currently be unforeseeable